SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 # General Information about the project implementation

 ## AUTH v.1.0
-(obsolete see AUTH 2.0 that follows)
+(**NOTE**: it's obsolete)

-The authentication it's realized with passport framework, email and password are stored in the database with encrypted passwords and randomly (but manually) generated salt for the time being, since there is no registration process yet.
+The authentication is realized with Passport framework, email and password are stored in the database with encrypted passwords and randomly (but manually) generated salt for the time being, since there are no specific requirements for the first sprint.

-The Credentials have been generated using https://www.browserling.com/tools/scrypt and can be tested with its relative counterpart tool https://www.browserling.com/tools/scrypt-check
+Credentials have been generated using https://www.browserling.com/tools/scrypt and can be tested with its relative counterpart tool https://www.browserling.com/tools/scrypt-check

-The login is performed with email and password, the system check if there is a related email in the *auth* table that has a correspondant hashed password, then, afther authentication succeds, fetch all the info of the user from the tables *student* or *teachers*, based on the role.
+The login is performed with email and password, with a local strategy.
+The system checks if there is a related email in the *auth* table that has a correspondant hashed password, then, if authentication succeds, fetches all the info of the user from the tables *student* or *teachers*, based on the role.

 |   Email                     |   Password    |   Role   |